xwb1989/bapt/readme.md

 #(B)randeis (A)nti-(P)lagiarism (T)ool
 ##Introduction
-This tool is using MOSS from Standford University as plagiarsim detection engine and developed by Wenbin Xiao to automatically unpack archive files(recursively if necessary), process test files and basefiles then submit to MOSS.
+This tool is using `MOSS` from Standford University as plagiarsim detection engine and developed by Wenbin Xiao to automatically unpack archive files(recursively if necessary), pre-process submissions then submit to MOSS with configuration.

 ##Prerequisite